Touch Typing Programmes

 KAZ

-Why not give your child an advantage over the holidays and get them to touch-type?
-I am sure you would not mind sitting with them (although you don’t have to) for ¹15 minutes a day for five days.
+Why not give your child an advantage over the holidays and get them to touch type?
+I am sure you would not mind sitting with them (although you don’t have to) for ¹15 minutes daily for five days.

 This will give them an excellent start when they return to school.

-The programme basically has five phrases, and each sentence will take about fifteen minutes to complete. ¹(Now the caveat on this is there is never any pressure on the child; it may take 15 minutes, 30 or just ten, they have to do it at their own pace.)
+The programme has five phrases, and each sentence will take about fifteen minutes to complete. ¹(Now the caveat is that there is never any pressure on the child; it may take 15 minutes, 30 or just ten, they have to do it at their own pace.)

-After that, it is just practice to increase the speed and to get the whereabouts of the keys to ‘long-term memory’ (that’s my expression, not theirs).
+After that, it will just be practice to increase the speed and get the keys’ whereabouts to ‘long-term memory’ (that’s my expression, not theirs).

-There are also sections for punctuation etc., but they are separate, and you can choose to complete them or not.
+There are sections for punctuation, etc., but they are separate, and you can choose to complete them.

-If they know the keyboard, when they want to write something, they can just get on and type – it definitely makes writing more accessible.
+If they know the keyboard, they can get on and type when they want to write something–it makes writing more accessible.

-There are different programmes available; one for children with dyslexia, junior children, and even a version for children with ADHD.
-Furthermore, it is not just confined to children, so you may want to have a go yourself!
+There are different programmes available; one for children with dyslexia, one for junior children, and even a version for children with ADHD.
+Furthermore, it is not confined to children, so you may want to have a go yourself!

 For further information, go to KAZ.